bgamari/ghc-wiki-import/lightweight-concurrency.md

-As an aside, the race condition in [swapMVar](http://www.haskell.org/ghc/docs/6.12.2/html/libraries/base-4.2.0.1/Control-Concurrent-MVar.html#v%3AswapMVar) can easily be eliminated with the help of PTM abstraction.
+As an aside, the race condition in [swapMVar](http://www.haskell.org/ghc/docs/6.12.2/html/libraries/base-4.2.0.1/Control-Concurrent-MVar.html#v%3AswapMVar) can be eliminated with the help of PTM abstraction.
+Thus, PTM abstraction makes it easy to construct correct concurrent data-structures.

 ## Capabilities and Tasks